fnalabs/hive-io/packages/hive-js-domain-example/README.md

 Once you get the app running using the [setup instructions](#getting-started) below, you can use the application from the following endpoint(s):

-***NOTE:*** The services are using locally generated SSL certs for the example so you may get a warning in a browser or change configuration in Postman to disable `SSL certificate verification`, etc.

 - `https://localhost/contents (GET, POST)`
     - POST [API JSON Schema](https://github.com/fnalabs/hive-io/blob/master/packages/hive-js-domain-example/src/schemas/json/commands/CreateContent.json)
         ```json